 Set Up a Test API Call

-This step defines a test API operation to validate that the authentication and request logic is working correctly.
+In Step 3, you define a test API operation to validate that the authentication and request logic is working correctly.
 The test is triggered when a connector is created using this integration.

 - Choose a lightweight, non-destructive API endpoint from the third-party platform that can confirm successful connectivity.